ckchaudhary/frontpage-buddy/readme.txt

 Yes.

+= Can I add custom widgets? =

+Yes.
+Programmatically.

+= Is this plugin mobile-friendly? =

+FrontPage Buddy is designed with simplicity in mind, making it intuitive and user-friendly even for non-technical users.
+The mobile-friendly interface ensures seamless customization on any device.

+= Suggestions and feature requests =

+Please contact the plugin author if you have suggestions for new integrations or widgets.
+If you need help or find something not working as expected, [go to the support forums](https://wordpress.org/support/plugin/frontpage-buddy/).

 == Screenshots ==

 1. A default member profile page(before) and a sample of the same after making use of this plugin.